Bristows trainee recruitment

 “Awesome” three-month secondments to Google are common.
 Indeed, client secondments are a major selling point, with over three-quarters of respondents doing one.
 Other destinations include Capgemini, GSK and a “clinical AI company”.
 “Ultimately, every firm has work that pays the bills and work that’s genuinely interesting and exciting,” one insider says.
 “Luckily we get a lot more of the latter.”

-Still, not everything is perfect.
-As you might imagine for a firm with just three offices in London, Brussels and as of June 2023, Dublin, international secondment opportunities are rare (although trainees and junior lawyers do get the odd business trip).
 The firm’s tech isn’t much to write home about either, according to insiders.
 “IT and tech is a weakness of the firm that needs fixing,” says one.
 “Printing and application issues galore!”
 Another describes the work laptops as “decent” but “cloud storage has an irritating tendency to ‘fail to connect’, so you have to restart it three times to get to your documents”.

 If you can tolerate such horrors, then this could be the place for you.
-The only problem is bagging a training contract: the firm offers just ten annually and, with IP work in mind, several of those often go to candidates with science PhDs.
+The only problem is bagging a training contract: the firm offers around ten annually and, with IP work in mind, several of those often go to candidates with science PhDs.

 Deadlines

-Applications open 01/09/2023
+Applications open 05/09/2024

-Applications close 31/05/2024
+Applications close 31/10/2024

 Insider Scorecard